MicrosoftDocs/azure-dev-docs/articles/terraform/includes/authenticate-to-azure.md

     - You can replace the `<service-principal-name` with a custom name for your environment or omit the parameter entirely.
 If you omit the parameter, the service principal name is generated based on the current date and time.
     - Upon successful completion, `az ad sp create-for-rbac` displays several values.
 The `appId`, `password`, and `tenant` values are used in the next step.
     - The password can't be retrieved if lost.
 As such, you should store your password in a safe place.
-If you forget your password, you'll need to [reset the service principal credentials](/cli/azure/create-an-azure-service-principal-azure-cli#reset-credentials).
+If you forget your password, you can [reset the service principal credentials](/cli/azure/create-an-azure-service-principal-azure-cli#reset-credentials).
     - The **Contributor** role is the default role and has full permissions to read and write to an Azure account.
 For this article, a service principal with a **Contributor** role is being used.
 For more information about Role-Based Access Control (RBAC) and roles, see [RBAC: Built-in roles](/azure/active-directory/role-based-access-built-in-roles).
     - The output from creating the service principal includes sensitive credentials.
 Be sure that you don't include these credentials in your code or check the credentials into your source control.
     - For more information about options when creating creating a service principal with the Azure CLI, see the article [Create an Azure service principal with the Azure CLI](/cli/azure/create-an-azure-service-principal-azure-cli?).